alan1231/yuna-im-project/frontend-vue/src/composables/README.md

 - Current attachments are stored as small data URLs in message documents, so keep the size limit conservative.
 - Images larger than the limit are compressed client-side before attachment when possible.
 - Non-image files cannot be reliably compressed in the browser and must already fit the size limit.
+- Image attachments render inline and open in an in-app preview modal when clicked.
-- Image attachments render inline; other file types render as a file link.
+- Other file types render as a file link.
 - A production version should upload files to object storage and persist only metadata plus a URL in MongoDB.

 ## WebSocket Rules